 Discussion › Belt- vs. Hub-driven Electric Skateboards

-This topic contains 5 replies, has 2 voices, and was last updated by ridefaboard 10 months, 1 week ago.
+- This topic has 5 replies, 2 voices, and was last updated 1 day, 10 hours ago by ClintonMEm.

 There has been a lot written and said about hub- vs. belt driven skateboards – with which I don´t want to bore you.

 First of all to get the wording straight: Both hub and belt driven skateboards rely on brushless electrical motors.
 Typically these motors are either directly part of the wheel (“hub”-driven) or placed underneath the skateboard deck with a belt that connects the motor to the wheels (“belt”-driven).
 There are some exceptions (hybrids) like “geared hub” which I do not consider here for simplicity.

 At the beginning, ALL electric skateboards were belt-driven.
 The first electric skateboards with hub motors entered the market in early 2016.
 Since then, hub-technology has advanced but still the belt-driven systems seem to be more mature.

 If you consider buying an electric skateboard TODAY, I`d consider the following pros and cons of hub-driven boards: